 Giancarlo Ruffo, Ph.D, is Associate Professor of Computer Science at the University of Torino, Italy, and Adjunct Professor at Schools of Informatics and Computing, Indiana University.
 His research interests fall between the multidisciplinary research area of computational social science, with particular attention to network analysis problems and applications.
 He investigated research issues on web and data mining, recommendation systems, social media, distributed applications, peer-to-peer systems, security, and micro-payment systems.
 He is the principal investigator of ARCS group, and he is leading several ongoing projects.
 He has published about 60 peer-reviewed papers in international journals and conferences.

 Rossano Schifanella, Ph.D., is an Assistant Professor at the Department of Computer Science, University of Torino.
 His research mainly focuses on data-driven analysis of the dynamics of complex systems to model social media.
 He is also interested in data visualization, crowdsourcing approaches and digital games to generate high-quality large-scale datasets, mobile computing, peer-to-peer systems, and social information processing.
-He is co-investigator of ARCS group and he has published more than 40 peer-reviewed papers in international journals and conferences.
+He one of the most productive member of the group, coordinating also his own team of young researchers.

 Mirko Lai, PhD graduate and Assistant Professor (RTD-A) at the Department of Computer Science, University of Torino.
 He started his postgraduate studies after a period as a short term research assistant in our group.
 His bachelor thesis was on “A method of use for Wearable Sensor Network”, and his master one was on “tools and methodologies for data journalism”.
 His skills and interests include social media analysis, natural language processing, stance detection, data visualization, 3D computer graphics, 3D modeling and virtual reality.
 His thesis has been supervised in co-tutelle by Prof. Giancarlo Ruffo (Univ. of Turin) and Prof. Paolo Rosso (Universidad de Valencia)